 Installing joist tape has just a few straightforward steps, detailed in this video.
 You can also find a summary of the instructions below:

 - Prepare.
 Clean the surface, ensuring it is clean and free from debris.

 - Remove the butyl tape backing while applying directly to the surface.
-Run your hand over the tape and firmly press it onto the joists and beams.
+Run your hand over the tape and firmly press it onto the joists and bearers.

-It can also act as a barrier between wood and galvanized metal, such as joist hangers.
+It can also act as a barrier between the timber and galvanized metal, such as joist hangers.